 - 17.1.13.
 Encryption algorithms create data transformations that are designed to be difficult to easily reverse by unauthorised users.
 Today's software will usually provide several algorithmic options, including some older algorithms provided for backward compatibility with older (legacy) systems.
 In many cases the older algorithms may be deprecated, are considered time-expired and are not fit for purpose in modern systems. - 17.1.14.
 In all cases a comprehensive risk assessment should be undertaken before configurations are selected.
 Some general principles to be considered are: - Long, complex passwords are stronger than short passwords; - Long keys generally provide stronger encryption than short keys; - Asymmetric encryption is slower than symmetric encryption; - Symmetric encryption is generally recommended when the key is stored locally only; - Asymmetric encryption is recommended when keys need to be shared across communication channels; - If you are encrypting very large volumes of data, encrypting the data using a symmetric key, and encrypting the symmetric key with an asymmetric key may be more operationally effective; - Normally encrypted data cannot be compressed, but compressed data can be encrypted.
-Data should be compressed before encryption. - 17.1.15.
+Data should be compressed before encryption; - Any risk assessment should include consideration of key management refer to section 17.9 Key Management. - 17.1.15.
 It is important to note that the NZISM prescribes approved algorithms and protocols and users must select combinations from these lists.